shocking truth web hosting

 Dedicated Hosting ($100-500/month)

-What it is: You rent an entire server just for your website.
+What it is: You rent an entire physical server (e.g., from Liquid Web).

 Perfect for:

 The truth: You’ll know when you need this.
-If you’re reading this guide, you don’t need it yet.
+If you’re reading this, you don’t.

 Cloud Hosting ($10-200/month)

-What it is: Your website runs on multiple servers simultaneously, so if one fails, others take over.
+What it is: Your site runs on a network of servers (like AWS, Google Cloud).
+If one fails, others take over.

 Perfect for:

-The truth: Overhyped for beginners.
-The complexity isn’t worth it unless you have specific technical needs.
+The truth: Often overhyped for beginners.
+The complexity of platforms like AWS isn’t worth it without specific needs.

 Choosing a web host feels simple—until the first surprise bill arrives.

-Hidden web hosting costs that inflate your bill can triple your expected yearly spend, while flashy promises like “unlimited everything” quietly evaporate in the fine print.
-In this exposé, you’ll learn the insider realities hosts hope you never discover, plus how to audit any provider before you hand over your credit card.
+Hidden web hosting costs can triple your expected yearly spend.
+Flashy promises like “unlimited everything” evaporate in the fine print.
+Here are the insider realities hosts hope you never discover.

 1. Unlimited Bandwidth Is a Marketing Mirage

-Hosts love to advertise “unlimited bandwidth,” but every shared plan has an invisible throttle.
-Once your site hits an undisclosed I/O limit—often around 1,000–1,500 daily visitors—why unlimited bandwidth is never truly unlimited becomes painfully obvious: page loads slow to a crawl, e-mails bounce, and support blames “resource abuse.”
+Hosts advertise “unlimited bandwidth,” but every shared plan has an invisible throttle.
+Once your site hits an undisclosed I/O limit—often around 1,500 daily visitors—page loads slow to a crawl.
+Support blames “resource abuse.”

 How to Protect Yourself